 To drive a vehicle safely, you must be able to control its speed and direction.
 Safe operation of a commercial vehicle requires skill in:

 - Accelerating.

-- Steering.
+- · Steering.

 - Stopping.

 - Backing safely.

-Fasten your seatbelt when on the road.
+Fasten your seatbelt any time you move your vehicle.
 Apply the parking brake when you leave your vehicle.